Thames Ship Society

 Photos by Chris Brooks

-September 2025 - date tba - (11:45 - 18:00) - Solent Cruise
+Saturday 6th September 2025 - (11:45 - 18:00) - Solent Cruise

 We will be organizing a third Solent Cruise, which will have something for everyone with the prospect of seeing almost all types of ships ranging from the largest container vessels, tankers, cruise ships, down to tugs, coasters and ferries.
 Bring your partner, even if they are not particularly interested in ships, as this is a very pleasant way to spend a Saturday afternoon.